William Traylor: Theatre

 He also performed on stage in theatres on Broadway as well as off Broadway, and in theatres in the region.
-His debut on Broadway occurred on November 14, 1957 at the Belasco Theatre, and was a remarkable opportunity: Two comedies written by and starring theatre legend, Noël Coward: Present Laughter with Traylor appearing as Roland Maule, and Nude With Violin with Traylor appearing as Clinton Preminger.
+His debut on Broadway occurred on November 14, 1957 at the Belasco Theatre, and was a remarkable opportunity.
+Traylor appeared in two comedies written by and starring theatre legend Noël Coward: Present Laughter with Traylor appearing as Roland Maule, and Nude With Violin with Traylor appearing as Clinton Preminger.
 Other cast members included Eva Gabor, Morris Carnovsky, Joyce Carey, and Mona Washbourne.
 The plays were produced together, and performed on different nights in repertory.
 Traylor received positive personal notices for his Broadway debut.

-During that production Traylor had a problematic and apparently sexual relationship with Coward, which caused them both anguish, and resulted in an apparent suicide attempt by Traylor.
+During that production, Traylor had a problematic and apparently sexual relationship with Coward, which caused them both anguish, and resulted in an apparent suicide attempt by Traylor.
 The run of show ended soon after, and the company dispersed.
 In 2013, British playwright, James Martin Charlton, used this episode as the basis for a fictionalized theatrical dramatization, entitled Coward.
 According to the press and the reviews of the production, the names of the characters, and the setting, and the period were all changed in the manner of a roman à clef, and none of the fictional characters were portrayed in an especially positive light by the playwright.

 Traylor went on to appear on Broadway in The Glass Menagerie, Show Boat, and Of Love Remembered, which was directed by Burgess Meredith.

 Los Angeles

 He met and married a fellow Actors Studio member, the actress Peggy Feury in 1961.
 Eventually, professional opportunities drew Traylor to Los Angeles.
 His family, which now included two young children, Stephanie and Susan, left New York to join him in Los Angeles.
+On September 23, 1989, just 14 days before his 59th birthday, he suddenly died from a heart attack at his home.

 In Los Angeles, he appeared in television dramas and series, including Adam-12, Bracken's World, The F.B.I., McMillan & Wife, Mannix, Kung Fu and The Execution of Private Slovik.